Upselling and cross-selling can help you make more money with dropshipping. They help in these two primary ways:

 4 Ways You Can Massively Boost Sales With Upselling and Cross-Selling

 You get three chances to upsell and cross-sell to your website visitors:

 - During the checkout process,

-- And, after they’ve completed their purchase.
+- And, when they’ve completed their purchase.

 And, there are tons of different ways that you can cross-sell and upsell to customers during these three stages.